Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

-To ensure robust segmentation of the muscularis propria and reduce the risk of overfitting, especially given the small dataset size, a 5-fold cross-validation strategy was employed.
-During training, the dataset was split into five equal folds, each comprising 6 WSIs (6000 tiles) for validation.
-This process was applied iteratively, so that each WSI was used both as a training set in some folds and as a test set in others.
-Thereby, making better use of the dataset.
-To increase dataset diversity, both sets of tiles were augmented using four methods: scaling, vertical flipping, horizontal flipping, and random rotation.
-The scaling operation simulated zoom effects by randomly enlarging or shrinking the visible region before resizing the tile back to 224$\times$224 pixels.
+To increase dataset diversity, the tile training sets were augmented using four methods: scaling, random rotation, horizontal flipping, and vertical flipping.
+The scaling operation simulated zoom effects by randomly shrinking the visible region by at least 50\% before resizing the tile back to 224$\times$224 pixels.
 This augmentation enabled the model to learn from tiles representing different effective magnifications.
 Rotation entailed rotating the tiles by 90$\degree$; horizontal and vertical flipping consisted of flipping the images by 180$\degree$, with a $\frac{1}{2}$ chance of being flipped.
 Due to the re-stitched prediction masks being binary, with white representing regions of interest and black representing areas not of interest, any rotation operation on the original ground truth mask tiles could result in inverting the areas of interest to be considered as regions not of interest by adding extra black space on the tile borders, thus introducing noise to the true performance.
 To overcome this, a function was deployed to trim the border regions of the augmented mask, thereby preserving the alignment between the training tile and the ground truth binary mask and reducing potential inconsistent tissue placement.

 For model training, the ViT-B/16 utilized a base learning rate of 5e-4 as the first hyperparameter.
 An AdamW optimizer was employed, along with a weight decay of 1e-4.
 Furthermore, a cosine learning rate was used, gradually adjusting the learning rate over time, which converges faster and potentially yields better results.
 Training used five epochs for warm-up, followed by a complete run of 50 epochs with a batch size of 64.